Hailey Clauson Puts Booty On Show In Yellow Thong Swimsuit

 “Beautiful pics, love the mood,” declared a second supporter.

 “Thats so funny I was backpacking there the past few days!
-Love that spot!” wrote another fan, seemingly familiar with the location.
+Love that spot!” wrote another fan who was seemingly familiar with the location.

 “It’s your month on my SI calenday [sic].
 Your time to rock,” noted a fourth social media user.

 The blonde also tantalized her followers with another swimsuit pic six days ago, that time sharing a throwback snap.
 She stood with her head tilted back as she held onto two thin strings of her bikini top.
-The tiny ensemble barely covered her chest and left her underboob on show, and her small thong had long side ties.
-She wore her hair down and her wavy locks were brushed behind her shoulders.
+The tiny ensemble barely covered her chest and left her underboob on show, while her small thong bottoms had long side ties.
+She wore her hair down, with her wavy locks brushed behind her shoulders.